 NOTE: If the PLMN selection information provisioned in the USIM does not contain any prioritization between E-UTRAN and NG-RAN for a PLMN, which core network type to select for that PLMN is up to UE implementation.

-Editor's note: The indication of the current E-UTRA cell is connected to both 5GCN and EPC provided by lower layers need to be defined by RAN WGs.

-4.9 Disabling and re-enabling of UE's N1 mode radio capability
+4.9 Disabling and re-enabling of UE's N1 mode capability

+4.9.1 General

+The UE shall re-enable the N1 mode capability when the UE powers off and powers on again or the USIM is removed.

+As an implementation option, the UE may start a timer for re-enabling N1 mode capability, after the N1 mode capability was disabled.
+On the expiry of this timer, the UE should re-enable the N1 mode capability.

+4.9.2 Disabling and re-enabling of UE's N1 mode capability for 3GPP access

-When the UE supporting both N1 mode and S1 mode is disabling the N1 mode radio capability, it should proceed as follows:
+When the UE supporting both N1 mode and S1 mode is disabling the N1 mode capability for 3GPP access, it should proceed as follows:

 a) select an E-UTRA cell connected to EPC of the registered PLMN or a PLMN from the list of equivalent PLMNs;